 For teachers and parents across the Greater Toronto Area, Downsview Park has established itself as a valuable and respected educational and recreational resource for children and youth.

-In the 2011-12 school year, the Park’s sustainability-focused, curriculum-based free school programs provided thousands of students—from Peel to York to Durham—an opportunity to meaningfully connect with their natural environment.
+In the 2012-13 school year, Downsview Park’s sustainability-focused, curriculum-based school programs provided thousands of students—from Peel to York to Durham—an opportunity to meaningfully connect with their natural environment.

 All of Downsview Park’s programs focus on sustainability—how people today can live in a way to ensure there is enough, for all, forever.